raghurama123/OrcaNotes/ExcitedStateDynamics.md

 ```

 ### 12.1.3 `ESD`
-- Since the first transition of benzene is symmetry forbidden with a tiny oscillator strength ($<10^{-6}$) and thus all the intensity comes from vibronic coupling (HT effect).
+- Since the first transition of benzene is symmetry forbidden with a tiny oscillator strength ($\thickapprox 10^{-6}$ or less) and thus all the intensity comes from vibronic coupling (HT effect).
 So, we have to set `DOHT TRUE` in the ESD calculation.
 In molecules with strongly allowed transitions that usually can be left as FALSE (the default).
 ```
 !wB97X-D3 RIJCOSX DEF2-SVP  DEF2/J TIGHTSCF ESD(ABS) XYZFILE